canalplus/rx-player/doc/api/index.md

 <a name="instantiation"></a>
 ## Instantiation ##############################################################

-Instantiating a new player is straightforward:
+Instantiating a new RxPlayer is necessary before being able to load a content.
+Doing so is straightforward:
 ```js
 import RxPlayer from "rx-player";
 const player = new RxPlayer(options);